Ayushjssj/Forge-Agentic-AI-Governance-Platform/README.md

 ## 📜 License
 This project is licensed under the MIT License.

-Unauthorized copying, reproduction, or redistribution of this software without permission may constitute copyright infringement.
+Unauthorized Copying, or Redistribution of this Software without permission may constitute copyright infringement.

 ---